 Ask the internet if you should wait until Black Friday to upgrade your PC, and you’ll get a stream of comments dismissing it as a time for good deals.

-On the other end of the spectrum, if all you care about is price and not so much specific models for your components, you can chain together Black Friday deals for ultimate savings.
+But if all you care about is price and are semi-flexible on features for your components, you can chain together Black Friday deals for ultimate savings.
 (In fact, you can go the full distance and build an entire budget PC for stupid cheap.)

 So which way should you go?
 Because the situation gets particularly confusing in the early weeks of November, when everything’s on sale but it’s not clear what’s an actual bargain, I put together some general guidelines to help.
+(Things are even worse this year, since deals already began as a slow drip in October!)
 These should allow you to find the best balance between sweet savings and waiting indefinitely for a discount that may never come.

 For components not covered on this list, you can hone your own ability to figure out sales trends (and just how to spot deals) by following the advice in our Black Friday FAQ.